-Create an access plan and prescription documents for the Woodland Trust in their continued development of the Glas-na-Bradan Wood.
+Create an access plan and prescription documents for the Woodland Trust in their continued development of the Mourne Park estate.
 In addition, to review the current visitor experience in the estate and identify future opportunities for development.

-Outscape will carry out trail design and improvement works throughout the site, to improve and increase the visitor offering at Glas-na-Bradan Wood, including:
+Outscape will carry out spatial planning and trail design works to allow the trust to identify requirements to improve and increase the visitor offering at Mourne Park, including:

-- Included in the access plan will be the development of and improvements to visitor services’ infrastructure (fencing, waymarking, interpretation etc) to create a high-quality visitor experience.
+- Included in the access plan will be the development of and improvements to visitor services’ infrastructure, namely but not limited to, existing bridges, fencing, waymarking and interpretation.

 - A review of the visitor experience provision at Mourne Park, integrated with the access plan, a review of the surrounding provision of outdoor experiences in the Mournes, identifying the unique selling point (USP) that Mourne Park has to offer and stakeholder mapping.
 Outscape will envision the future development to enhance the visitor experience at Mourne Park making it “must see” destination in Northern Ireland, acting as a hub and driving force for bringing wildlife and people together.